To debug any Rule you have created in Auth0, you can use

 The Real-time Webtask Logs extension displays all logs in real-time for all custom code in your account, which includes all

 Debug Rule CLI

-Similar to the above, the DEBUG RULE button displays instructions for installing, configuring, and running the webtask CLI for debugging Rules.
+In the Rules Editor], the DEBUG RULE button displays instructions for installing, configuring, and running the webtask CLI for debugging Rules.
 Paste these commands into a terminal to see the

 console.log output and any unhandled exceptions that occur during Rule execution.

 ~ npm install -g wt-cli ~ wt init --container "youraccount" --url "https://sandbox.it.auth0.com" --token "eyJhbGci...WMPGI" -p "youraccount-default-logs" ~ wt logs -p "youraccount-default-logs" [18:45:38.179Z] INFO wt: connected to streaming logs (container=youraccount) [18:47:37.954Z] INFO wt: webtask container assigned [18:47:38.167Z] INFO wt: ---- checking email_verified for firstname.lastname@example.org! ----